humhub/documentation/docs/admin/server-setup.md

 title: Server Setup (Linux)
 ---

-This document covers a basic server configuration for a HumHub.
+This document covers a basic server configuration under Linux.
 The operating system used here is ``Linux`` with the distribution ``Debian Buster 10``.

-HumHub is being installed into the ``/var/www/humhub`` directory here and runs with the user/group ``www-data``.
+HumHub is being installed into the ``/var/www/humhub`` directory in this case and runs with the user/group ``www-data``.

-In the example configuration the URL https://temp.humhub.dev is used.
-This must be changed according to your address.
+The URL https://temp.humhub.dev is used in this example.
+Replace it with an URL of your choice.

 ## Database